‘107 Mothers,’ ‘Kapitan Volkonogov Escaped’ Among Winners at Les Arcs Film Festival

 Represented in international markets by Films Boutique, “107 Mothers” world premiered at Venice in the horizons section and revolves around the relationship between Leysa (Maryna Klimova), a new inmate who gives birth in prison, and Iryna (Iryna Kiryazeva), the prison’s ward.

-The Grand Jury Price was awarded to “Kapitan Volkonogov Escaped,” a Russian historical thriller directed by Natasha Merkulova and Aleksey Chupov.
+The grand jury prize was awarded to “Kapitan Volkonogov Escaped,” a Russian historical thriller directed by Natasha Merkulova and Aleksey Chupov.
 The movie, sold by Memento Film International, follows a faithful enforcer of the National Security Service (NKVD) who flees during political persecutions perpetrated by the Soviet regime in 1938.

 Jonas Carpignano’s “A Chiara” won best actor for Swamy Rotolo, as well as the press award.
-The movie, repped by MK2 Films, world premiered at Cannes’s Directors Fortnight where it won the Europa Cinemas Cannes Label award.
+The movie, repped by MK2 Films, world premiered in the directors fortnight section of Cannes, where it won the Europa Cinemas Cannes Label award.
 Set in Calabria, “A Chiara” focuses on a 16-year-old girl who realizes that her beloved father may be part of the local criminal organization.

 The best actress nod was awarded to Laure Calamy (“Call My Agent!”) for her performance in Eric Gravel’s “A plein temps,” another film which world premiered at Venice in the horizons section.
 The movie, sold by Be for Films, is a drama about a single mother who goes to great lengths to raise her two children in the countryside while keeping her job in a Parisian luxury hotel.
 “A plein temps” also won the Cineuropa prize.